I was recently diagnosed with multiple sclerosis. Are there any new treatments to help me fight this disease?

 There is no cure for multiple sclerosis (MS), but much progress has been made in developing new drugs to treat it.
 Research is ongoing to develop new and better disease-modifying therapies (DMTs) for this disease of the central nervous system.

 DMTs are designed to reduce the frequency and severity of MS attacks and to minimize the neurological damage they cause.
-The 13 DMTs approved by the Food and Drug Administration (FDA) since the early 1990s are effective at helping to manage relapsing-remitting MS, which affects 85 percent of people diagnosed with this disease.
+The majority of DMTs approved by the Food and Drug Administration (FDA) since the early 1990s are effective at helping to manage relapsing-remitting MS, which affects 85 percent of people diagnosed with this disease.

 After several years, most cases of relapsing-remitting MS convert to a gradually progressive form of the disease, known as secondary progressive MS. Currently available DMTs have little impact on this phase of MS, so treatment during the earlier relapsing phase is recommended.